Notes on the octonions: Cayley calibrations

-We prove that~(iii) implies~(i).
-Assume there is an orientation on $W$ such that~\eqref{eq:uvwPhi} holds, and define the map $W^3\to W:(u,v,w)\mapsto u\times v\times w$ by~\eqref{eq:crossPhi}.
+We prove that~\itref{Lem_Cayley3} implies~\itref{Lem_Cayley1}.
+Assume there is an orientation on $W$ such that~\eqref{eq:uvwPhi} holds, and define the map $W^3\to W\co (u,v,w)\mapsto u\times v\times w$ by~\eqref{eq:crossPhi}.
 That this map is alternating and satisfies~\eqref{eq:tc1} is obvious.
 We prove that it satisfies~\eqref{eq:tc2}.
 Fix a unit vector $e\in W$ and denote

 Then equation~\eqref{eq:uvwPhi} asserts that